skypjack/entt/docs/md/entity.md

 ### View pack

-The view pack allows users to combine multiple views into a single _view-like_ iterable object, while also giving them full control over which view should lead the iteration.<br/>
+Views can be combined with each other to create new and more specific objects.<br/>
-This object returns all and only the entities present in all views.
-Its intended primary use is for custom storage and views, but it can also be very convenient in everyday use.
+The type returned when combining multiple views together is itself a view, more in general a multi component one.

-The creation of a view pack tries to mimic C++20 ranges:
+Combining different views tries to mimic C++20 ranges:

 ```cpp
 auto view = registry.view<position>();